topher-au/HDT-Voice/README.md

 <h2>What is HDT-Voice?</h2>
 HDT-Voice is a plugin for Hearthstone Deck Tracker that allows you to play the game and navigate the menus using simple voice commands.

+<h2>What's new in this version</h2>
+<b>Features</b>
+- Added a status indicator.
+Red means the plugin is busy, green means you can speak.
+(Disable in settings)
+- Added "quick play" setting (see below), which shortens the grammar used for playing cards (Disable in settings)
+- Added option to hide or change the location of the text indicator

+<b>Bug fixes and miscellaneous</b>
+- When multiple of one card are in a zone, not specifying a number defaults to the leftmost
+- Minor grammar changes and updates
+- The plugin should now pick up the correct card when playing a card
+- Playing a spell to a friendly minion now no longer targets the wrong minion
+- The plugin should now more frequently update the data it uses for getting target positions

 <h2>Sounds good, how do I get it?</h2>
 The latest version of HDT-Voice will always be available here: https://github.com/topher-au/HDT-Voice/releases